To Move A Mountain

 As part of its contract with Kennecott, Railworks made a subcontract with Rail Link, a company owned by Genessee and Wyoming, the parent company of Utah Railway.
 Railworks was responsible for the operations contract and Rail Link furnished the operating crews.
 Railworks was also responsible for the maintenance of Kennecott's rail car fleet (mostly the white sulfuric acid tank cars).
 To fulfill the operations contract, Railworks purchased three of the GP39-2s from Kennecott.
 The Railworks contract (and Rail Link subcontract) remained in place until Railworks was purchased by Tangent Rail in 2005.

-(click here for more information about railroad switching at Garfield)
+(Read more about railroad switching at Garfield)

 August 2002

 The longest of the six conveyor belts used to move ore from the pit to the Copperton mill was replaced due to normal wear and tear.
 It had been put into operation in January 1988, and was installed in the 5490 rail tunnel.
 The conveyor system consisted of six separate conveyor belts, with the longest, known as C-6, being 17,300 feet in length.
 By the time the longest belt was replaced, the conveyor system had carried 700 million tons of 10-inch minus material, from the in-pit crusher, out to the material storage pile adjacent to the Copperton mill.
 The conveyor belts were 72-inches wide.
 The C-6 belt was replaced during a normal 10-day downtime to move the in-pit crusher.
 "After almost 14 years of service, the most critical belt was removed after exceeding all warranty expectations.
 In particular, it exceeded warranty life by 40 percent and warranty tonnage by 245 percent.
 The belt was finally replaced [in August 2002] due to the convenience of system downtime created by a crusher move and because of the awareness of the increasing incidence of cord damage/breaks."
-(Dr. Robin B. Steven, The Goodyear Tire & Rubber Company, "Replacing C-6 Conveyor Belt at Kennecott Copper, Bingham Canyon Copper Mine", http://www.saimh.co.za/beltcon/beltcon12/paper1209.htm)
+(Dr. Robin B. Steven, The Goodyear Tire & Rubber Company, "Replacing C-6 Conveyor Belt at Kennecott Copper, Bingham Canyon Copper Mine")

 The following comes from Kennecott's 2004 Sustainable Development Report:

-This expansion of the open-pit will be accompanied by the addition of a pebble crushing circuit at the Copperton Concentrator.
-Pebble crushing will allow the concentrator to achieve higher throughput rates when encountering harder rock types in the mine, resulting in greater copper production.
-In 2005 and 2006, capital expenditures of $138 million will be spent on new and relocated mine facilities, mobile equipment and concentrator upgrades.
+- In 2005 and 2006, capital expenditures of $138 million will be spent on new and relocated mine facilities, mobile equipment and concentrator upgrades.
 Approximately $53 million in additional capital will be required in 2008 for the relocation of the in-pit crusher and de-watering facilities.

 June 30, 2006